google/blockly-samples/codelabs/theme_extension/theme_extension.md

 ### Test it

-Click on different blocks in the component and you should see the colours that you applied show up.
+The colour displayed next to the toolbox category should display your new colours.
+Clicking on a category will highlight the row with your new colour.

 ![Customized Block colors on the components](customized_categories.png)

 ## Customize Block Styles
 A block style currently only holds three different colour properties.
 They are 'colourPrimary', 'colourSecondary' and 'colourTertiary'.
 This value can either be defined as a hex value or as a hue.
+For more information on block styles visit our themes [documentation](https://developers.google.com/blockly/guides/configure/web/themes)

-Update the Theme definition to have the category styles as below.
+Update the Theme definition to have the block styles as below.

 ```js